 - 17.1.
 It is not mandatory for a horse to be shod. - 17.2.
-Glued on shoes or shells are permitted provided the bulbs of the heels and the coronet bands are clearly visible.
+Glued on shoes or shells are permitted.
+Removable over boots/hoof boots are permitted provided the bulbs of the heels and the coronet bands are clearly visible.
 Removable over boots / hoof boots satisfying the above design requirements may be permitted subject to HRCAV approval. - 17.3.
-Any other removable over boots/hoof boots are permitted in the warm-up area but NOT permitted past Gear Check or into the competition surround or arenas. - 17.4.
+Any other removable over boots/hoof boots are permitted in the warmup area but NOT permitted past Gear Check or into the competition surround or arenas. - 17.4.
 Protective coverings such as boots and/or bandages are permitted in the warm-up but are not permitted in the competition arena. - 17.5.
 Any form of protective skin covering on the horse such as plaster/tape/belly band covering or towel, whether the skin is broken or not, is strictly forbidden at an event when the horse is under saddle druing training, warm-up and competition and will entail elimination.